jeankayy/festivalMVP/README.md

 ## Motivation

-Project to deepen understanding of front-end development.
+Project to deepen understanding of full-stack development under time contstraints.

 ## Built With